 Renovating your new home?

-As all #adulting matters go, renovation is a big decision as it involves a lot of money, planning and effort - and if you’re not the sole owner of the apartment, a collective agreement from all homeowners involved (it’s a team project, okay?).
+Renovation is a big decision as it involves a lot of money, planning and effort - and if you’re not the sole owner of the apartment, a collective agreement from all homeowners will likely be necessary.

 1. How do you envision using your newfound space?

 You may be eyeing a trending interior design, but let’s face it, most homes in Singapore are small, so it’s always best to prioritise the effective use of your newfound space.
-In addition, if you suddenly have a Eureka moment halfway through renovation, any unplanned modifications will certainly add to the final bill.
+You also want to refrain from making changes in the midst of the renovation process as any unplanned modifications will certainly add to the final bill.